Information theory for dimensionality reduction in dynamical systems: The optimal encoder at the first IB transition

 Eigenvalues of $H$ are given by products of eigenvalues of $A^{\beta}$ and $G$, while eigenvectors are given by the tensor product of eigenvectors of $A^{\beta}$ and $G$.
+Note that $G$ is nothing other than the covariance matrix for a multinomial distribution.
 The appearance of unstable directions of the Hessian corresponds to the appearance of negative eigenvalues in its spectrum.
 As $G$ does not depend on $\beta$, zero-crossings of eigenvalues of $H$ therefore correspond to zero-crossings of eigenvalues in the spectrum of $A^{\beta}$.